ELECTROCHEMICAL THIN FILMS AND INTERFACES

 Challenge: store intermittent renewable energy

-To meet the challenges of climate change and energy and resource efficiency, it is necessary for renewable energy sources to replace current fossil fuel based technologies as soon as possible.
-This is a significant challenge because of the intermittency of most renewable energy sources.
+We perform fundamental materials research in the light of today’s grand challenges: climate change, energy and resource efficiency.
+Renewable energy sources must replace current fossil fuel based technologies as soon as possible.
+This is difficult because of the intermittency of most renewable energy sources.

 Green hydrogen for energy storage

 Therefore, energy transformation and storage options such as conversion to chemical fuel are necessary.
-The simplest and most attractive candidate for climate-neutral fuel is the production of hydrogen through power-to-gas approaches.
+The simplest and most attractive candidate for climate-neutral fuel and sustainable chemical synthesis is hydrogen produced by water splitting.
 Excess electricity from renewable energy can be used to split water into hydrogen and oxygen gas, and the energy stored in the hydrogen gas can be used later on or in a different process, effectively storing energy and coupling different sectors.

 For this water-splitting reaction, catalyst materials are required, which reduce the amount of energy needed to generate a given amount of gas.
 These materials must be made of earth-abundant and safe materials, and must be efficient at catalysing the reaction to increase efficiency and stable under reaction conditions.
-Despite more than 200 years of research, the exact reaction pathways are not yet understood, and it is still unknown how the catalyst surface properties change during the reaction.
-We approach this fundamental research question through a materials-by-design approach and through novel characterization tools.
+We approach this fundamental research question through a special materials-by-design approach and through novel characterization tools.

 Atomically-defined thin film catalysts

 We utilize atomically defined surfaces of epitaxial catalyst thin films.
 This class of materials allows selective tuning of the stoichiometry, crystallographic orientation, strain state and surface termination of the catalysts.
 Thus, we can study the effects of the chemical, crystallographic, electronic, and magnetic structure of the catalysts.
 In addition, we can stimulate new properties by combining different materials on a nanometre-length scale.
-The figure on the side shows examples of the different nano processes that can occur and that we can investigate and exploit with these materials.
-See link for details.
 The structure-property-function relationships that we identify and the new materials we create will help us identify design rules for future catalysts that are efficient and stable.

 Characterization during the reaction (“operando” science)

-When we apply a voltage to electrodes immersed in an electrolyte (e.g., our catalyst materials during water electrolysis), multiple reactions occur simultaneously: While we begin to split water into oxygen and hydrogen, the surface of the catalyst changes the chemical composition, the structure and the electronic properties as well, especially at the catalyst surface.
-Some details are described here.
+When we apply a voltage to catalyst materials in contact with water, multiple reactions occur simultaneously: While we begin to split water into oxygen and hydrogen, the surface of the catalyst changes the chemical composition, the structure and the electronic properties.
+The catalyst surface is especially important, because here the changes are biggest and here is where the reaction happens.
+Some details are described in our recent publication .
 All of these properties determine if the material can be a good catalyst.
 Therefore, we need to understand and engineer the true active state of the catalyst surface during the reaction.